bravetechnologycoop/BraveButtons/README.md

                  --ask-vault-pass
 ```

+Optionally, you can deploy to a subset of the fleet by adding `--limit <host or group name from inventory file>` to the `ansible-playbook` command.

 # How to release a new production version & update the entire Button system (server and RPi fleet)

 The following instructions apply if you are deploying a new version of the code, optionally including